repeaterjs/repeater/docs/07_combinators.md

 ## `Repeater.zip`

 `Repeater.zip` takes an iterable of async iterators, awaits iteration from every iterator using `Promise.all`, and yields the resulting array.
 This method is useful for when you want to synchronize multiple iterators, making sure that values are pulled from each iterator in lockstep with another.
-For instance, you can use `Repeater.zip` with a buffer and `delay` to throttle another repeater.
+For instance, you can use `Repeater.zip` with a buffer and the `delay` function from the `@repeaterjs/timers` package to throttle another repeater.

 ```js
 import { Repeater, SlidingBuffer } from "@repeaterjs/repeater";